-The Company's general meeting of shareholders approved the right of an independent foundation under Dutch law, or protective foundation, to acquire up to 100% of the Company's issued share capital held by others than the protective foundation, minus one share, pursuant to a call option agreement entered into between the Company and such foundation, in order to deter acquisition bids.
+The Company's general meeting of shareholders approved the right of an independent foundation under Dutch law, or protective foundation, to acquire through preferred shares up to 100% of the Company's issued share capital held by others than the protective foundation, minus one share, pursuant to a call option agreement entered into between the Company and such foundation, in order to deter acquisition bids.
 The protective foundation is expected to enter into a finance arrangement with a bank or, subject to applicable restrictions under Dutch law, the protective foundation may request the Company to provide, or cause the Company's subsidiaries to provide, sufficient funding to the protective foundation to enable it to satisfy its payment obligation under the call option agreement.

-These preferred shares will have both a liquidation and dividend preference over the Company's common shares and will accrue cash dividends at a pre-determined rate.
+These preferred shares will have both a liquidation and dividend preference over the Company's ordinary shares and will accrue cash dividends at a pre-determined rate.
 The protective foundation would be expected to require us to cancel its preferred shares once the perceived threat to the Company and its stakeholders has been removed or sufficiently mitigated or neutralized.
 At year-end the call option does not represent a significant fair value due to the fact that the preference shares are restricted in use and can be cancelled by us as stated above.

 The preferred shares in the Company's capital carry a limited entitlement to the Company's profit and reserves.
-As at 31 December 2021, 110,000,000 preferred shares in the Company's capital are recorded in the Company's articles of association.
+As at 31 December 2022, 110,000,000 preferred shares in the Company's capital are recorded in the Company's articles of association, and no preferred shares are issued.

+10.3.
 Issued capital and share premium

 On July 8, 2020, the Company filed with the United States Securities and Exchange Commission (SEC) a Form F-3 with respect to the offer and sale of securities of the Company (Registration Statement).
-The Company also filed with the SEC a prospectus supplement (Prospectus Supplement) relating to an at-the-market program providing for the sales of our stock over time of up to ε 43.5 million (\$50.0 million) of its common shares pursuant to a Sales Agreement with SVB Leerink LLC.
-In 2020, the Company issued 1,958,186 common shares resulting in ε 9.0 million in net proceeds to the Company under this program.
+The Company also filed with the SEC a prospectus supplement (Prospectus Supplement) relating to an at-the-market program providing for the sales of our stock over time of up to &43.5 million (\$50.0 million) of its ordinary shares pursuant to a Sales Agreement with SVB Leerink LLC.
+In 2020, the Company issued 1,958,186 ordinary shares resulting in &9.0 million in net proceeds to the Company under this program.

-During the fiscal year 2021, the Company issued 610,022 common shares under its at-the-market program resulting in €2.8 million in net proceeds.
-Following these and previous issuances under this program, the remaining value authorized for sale under the Sales Agreement amounts to \$35.2 million.
+During the fiscal year 2021, the Company issued 610,022 ordinary shares under its at-the-market program resulting in $\in$ 2.8 million in net proceeds.
+During the fiscal year 2022, no ordinary shares were issued by the Company under the at-the-market program.
+Following these and previous issuances under this program, the remaining value authorized for sale under the Sales Agreement amounts to \$35.2 million as of December 31, 2022 ( $\in$ 35.2 million as of December 31, 2021).